Best POS System Companies

 A doctor’s office can track patient appointments, insurance reimbursements and amount due by the patient.
 This can help reduce the cost of debt collection from a missed co-pay.
 It can also help reduce the number of missed appointments by generating a list of patients scheduled to help with reminders calls.

 Expert reviews for POS systems

 Harbortouch is a national, award winning credit processing and POS supplier.
 They offer a range of products and services, including their free equipment program.

 POS Nation offers an a la carte approach to POS systems.
-Buy as much or as little equipment as needed and get as much or as little installation assistance as required.
-Customer-driven, they provide both full service packages, solely software and everything in between.
+Buy as much or as little equipment as you need, and get as much or as little installation assistance as required.
+Customer-driven, they provide full-service packages and standalone software.

 Upserve was founded in 2009 and is headquartered in Rhode Island.
 It is a POS system specifically for restaurants and lets owners manage employees, sales, marketing, budgets, menus and more.

 An established industry leader, AccuPOS is one of the preferred systems for well-known accounting software programs like Quickbooks and Sage 50 and Sage 100 ERP.
 Merging accounting and transactions into a single system makes oversight and management a streamlined process.

 With a focus on installation and training, SunrisePOS works to ensure that every business customer is ready to use their system before leaving the site.